FrancoSpeziali/node-jwt-issuer/README.md

 3. Check the connection

-## Assignment 6 - Setup the '/user' route
+## Task 6 - Setup the '/user' route

 1. Create a file `user.js` in a folder `routes`